Non-Parametric Online Learning from Human Feedback for Neural Machine Translation: Experiments

 \paragraph{Baselines.} We compare our method with several representative researches, including: \begin{itemize} \item Pre-Trained: We only use the pre-trained NMT model during translation, which measures the domain diversity without any adaptation. \item Online Tuning: Online updating the pre-trained NMT model with human-corrected sentences.
-Following \citet{kothur2018document}, we train the model 5 steps on every single sentence. \item \knnmt: After every sentence is translated, we add the human-corrected sentences to the datastore of \knnmt.
+Following \citet{kothur2018document}, we train the model 5 steps on every single sentence with the adam optimizer.
+The hyper-parameters setting follows the pre-trained models, except the learning rate is set to $1.0\times 10^{-7}$ and fixed during the inference process. \item \knnmt: After every sentence is translated, we add the human-corrected sentences to the datastore of \knnmt.
 Similar to our method, the $K$ is 8.
 The $\lambda$ value for the EMEA dataset and the JRC-Acquis dataset are 0.2 and 0.3, respectively. \item Adaptive \knnmt~\cite{Zheng2021AdaptiveNN}: A variant of \knnmt, which introduces a network to dynamically determine the number of $K$ for each target token.
 We use the model pre-trained on the IT domain~(provided by the paper) and incrementally update the datastore as in the \knnmt. \end{itemize}

 \paragraph{Evaluation.}

 We use SacreBLEU\footnote{https://github.com/mjpost/sacrebleu}~\cite{post-2018-call} to measure the result with case-sensitive detokenized BLEU~\citep{papineni-etal-2002-bleu}.
 We concatenate the translations of all the documents in each bucket and calculate the corpus-level BLEU.
 For the completeness of the results, we also report the TER~\cite{snover-etal-2006-study} metric to compute the edit distance between the reference and system translation.